 - The legs are covered with feathers down to the feet.

 - The legs are bare.

-Golden, and bald eagles are similar.
-In both species, females can be up to 25 percent larger than the males.
-Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help to separate them by size.
+Golden and bald eagles are similar in size.
+In both species, females can be up to 25 percent larger than males.
+Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help in separating juvenile and immature bald and golden eagles.

-In the field, particularly when perched, bald eagles may look slightly larger, while golden eagles look longer and slinkier.
+In the field, particularly when perched, bald eagles may look slightly larger, while golden eagles look longer and slender.

 |Golden Eagle||Bald Eagle|

 |Wingspan||71 – 92” in (Average 81.5”)||71 – 91” (Average 81”)|

 |Weight||10 lb||9.5 lb|